-- Aboriginal people aged over 15 years
+- Aboriginal people aged 15 years and older

 - people with certain health conditions such as heart or kidney disease or a weakened immune system.

 Flu can make existing medical conditions worse, and can cause high fever and pneumonia.
 It is easily spread by coughing, sneezing, or touching contaminated surfaces and then touching your mouth or nose.
 Good hand hygiene is important to prevent the spread of flu and other infections.
-Learn more about hand hygiene.

 Learn more about influenza.